gboogy/gboogy/README.md

 Some call me Randall (middle name) others call me Gil.

-I'm a husband and father of one residing in Houston, TX.
-By day, I work as Business Intelligence Engineer.
+I'm a husband and father of two residing in Houston, TX.
+By day, I work as a Data Engineer.
 In my spare time, I like to learn and add new skills to my toolbox.
 Welcome!

 📫 How to reach me: gilbert.r.hopkins@gmail.com